mechevarria/ais-orbital/README.md

 # AIS Orbital

-Sample analysis of geolocation data that does cleanup and scaling using [pandas](https://pandas.pydata.org/) in [python](https://www.python.org/)
+Sample analysis of geolocation data that does cleanup and scaling using [pandas](https://pandas.pydata.org/) in [python](https://www.python.org/).
+Source data is not included in this repository

 # Requirements